Hexa-Lib/Open-Library/README.md

 Currently Managed by Students and Developers.

-The Books added are either Copyright Free or have been Licenced from appropriate vendors/Publishers.
+The Books, added to the website are either Copyright Free or have been Licenced from appropriate vendors/Publishers.